NgcoboJ/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TASK 2: Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
 A script that counts the number of directories in the PATH.
 TASK 4: A script that lists environment variables.
+TASK 5: A script that lists all local variables and environment variables, and functions.